 1.1 FCS Compliance Ltd is constituted as a limited company with Companies House and registered as company number 9971538 and the registered office of the Company is at 37 Battersea Square, Battersea, London, SW11 3RA.

 2 Limitation of liability

-2.1.
-The relevant aggregate liability of this firm for the Total Damage shall be limited as set out in our engagement letter.
+2.4 The relevant aggregate liability of FCS for the Total Damage (as defined below) shall be limited as set out in our engagement letter.

 4 Scope of limitation of liability